Zoom privacy and security issues: Here's everything that's wrong (so far)

 However, Gal added, "Zoom currently maintains the key management system for these systems in the cloud" but has "implemented robust and validated internal controls to prevent unauthorized access to any content that users share during meetings."

-The implication is that Zoom doesn't decrypt user transmissions -- but because it holds the encryption keys, it could if it had to.
+The implication is that Zoom doesn't decrypt user transmissions by choice.
+But because it holds the encryption keys, Zoom could if it had to, such as if it were presented with a warrant or a U.S. National Security Letter (essentially a secret warrant).

 For those worried about government snooping, Gal wrote that "Zoom has never built a mechanism to decrypt live meetings for lawful intercept purposes, nor do we have means to insert our employees or others into meetings without being reflected in the participant list."

-Note: UPDATE: In a new tweet April 2, Seele said Zoom had released a new version of the Zoom client for macOS that "completely removes the questionable 'preinstall'-technique and the faked password prompt."